milessilber/milessilber/README.md

 - 👋 Hi, I’m @milessilber
-- 👀 I’m interested in ...
-AI and game development!
+- 👀 I’m interested in ... website development
 - 🌱 I’m currently learning ...
-Ruby on Rails
+Ruby on Rails, HTML, CSS
 - 💞️ I’m looking to collaborate on ... anything that provides me an opportunity to learn!
 - 📫 How to reach me ... milessilber@gmail.com